TechSivaram/NETUM-NT-G5/README.md

 https://www.npmjs.com/package/cordova-plugin-lpapi

-## There is a javascript interface functions in this jar, so we can able to call from ionic (javascript). ##
+## There are javascript interface functions in this jar, so we can able to call from ionic (javascript). ##

 https://stackoverflow.com/questions/5107187/extract-source-code-from-jar-file